t2trg/wishi/README.md

-# WISHI
+# Work on IoT Semantic/Hypermedia Interoperability (WISHI)
-Work on IoT Semantic/Hypermedia Interoperability
+This repository is used as a workspace to continue the work and discussions from the [WISHI workshop](https://github.com/t2trg/2017-07-wishi).

 ## Monthly calls